 Asakusa Tako Tako x Koromo Kyodai has been gaining popularity since its opening in October 2022.
 The restaurant, which has been a hot topic in the media and on social media, is located along Kannon-dori, one block east of Nakamise-dori.
 When the author visited, it was around 3 p.m. on a weekday, but there were about 30 people lined up and it took about 10 minutes to order.

-The shop is a collaboration between takoyaki, sweets, and fried foods, but the specialty is "Takosen" (500 yen).
-This is a B-class gourmet dish born in Osaka, where fluffy and creamy takoyaki are sandwiched between crispy shrimp crackers.
-There were two takoyaki in the package.
+The shop is a combination of takoyaki, sweets, and fried foods, but its specialty is "Takosen" (600 yen).
+This is a B-grade gourmet dish originating from Osaka, consisting of fluffy and creamy takoyaki sandwiched between crispy shrimp crackers.
+There were two takoyaki in the box.

 The slogan is "Best before 3 minutes".
 The best time to eat them is "3 minutes after serving" when you can enjoy the crispy and soft texture of the takoyaki and shrimp crackers.
 However, be careful as the takoyaki are very hot when they are freshly made.

-The taste is delicious with a variety of flavors such as sauce, pickled ginger, mayonnaise, and green laver, and the accent of tempura flakes is irresistible.
-In addition to the regular "Takoyaki" (700 yen), there are also "Fried Manju" (from 400 yen) with a chewy dough filled with sweet bean paste, and "Ring Croquette" (350 yen) made with Japanese black beef and rice koji, so please try them all.
-The restaurant is spacious enough to accommodate over 100 people, so it is recommended to sit down and enjoy your meal at your leisure.
+The flavors are delicious with a variety of sauces, pickled ginger, mayonnaise, and green laver, and the accent of tempura flakes is irresistible.
+In addition to the regular "Takoyaki" (750 yen), there are also "Fried Manju" (from 450 yen) with chewy dough and sweet bean paste, and "Ring Croquette" (350 yen) made with Japanese Black Beef and rice koji, so please try them all.
+The restaurant is spacious enough to accommodate over 100 people, so it is recommended to eat at a table and relax.

 Asakusa Tako x Koromo Brothers